material-components/material-components-ios/docs/theming/README.md

 Material Theming on iOS consists of two primary patterns: schemes and themers.

-*Schemes* store your design in a semantic manner that is well understood by MDC components.
+**Schemes** represent your design as systemized symbols.

-*Themers* are the glue that bind scheme values to components.
+**Themers** are the glue that apply scheme symbols to components.

-For example, the Typography Scheme type represents the Material typographic font hierarchy.
-There is also a Color Scheme which represents the Material color system's symbols.
+For example, `MDCTypographyScheme` represents the Material typography system symbols, and `MDCSemanticColorScheme` represents the Material color system symbols. `MDCAppBarColorThemer` is a themer that applies a color scheme to an app bar.

 ## Sensible defaults, yet highly configurable